Exercises for Kyphosis

 Kyphosis is completely normal to have in the middle of your back, but, just like pelvic tilt, EXCESSIVE kyphosis can create problems.

-The excessive curve in the upper back, combined with rounded, slumping shoulders, creates not only a hideous postural distortion, but also a long list of upper body symptoms,
+The excessive curve in the upper back, combined with rounded, slumping shoulders, creates not only a significant postural distortion, but also a long list of upper body symptoms,

 including, but not limited to: